• Skip to main content

 • Adding tart rhubarb to creme brulee contrasts beautifully with the sweet creamy custard.

-• Creme brulee is easy to make and can be made in advance allowing you to turn your attention to the rest of the meal.
+• This creme brulee recipe is easy to make and can be made in advance allowing you to turn your attention to the rest of the meal.

 What is Rhubarb?